Certificate of Competence

 Appeals in England and Wales

-A decision made in England and Wales by us to refuse, suspend or revoke a Certificate of Competence can be appealed.
+A decision made by the FSA in England and Wales to refuse, suspend or revoke a CoC can be appealed.

 The appeal system entitles you to make written representations to and be heard by the General Regulatory Chamber First Tier Tribunal.

 To do this you need to use the Ministry of Justice form T98 and send it within 28 days of the decision.

 You will need to send the appeals form to: